Dentistry

 Swelling in the gums, cheek, or jaw Possible infection spreading Seek dental care right away

-Bad taste or odor in the mouth May indicate an abscess or a leaking filling Schedule a visit as soon as possible
+Bad taste or odour in the mouth May indicate an abscess or a leaking filling Schedule a visit as soon as possible

 Fever or feeling unwell Infection may be affecting your overall health Don’t wait, get seen promptly